NVIDIA-Merlin/models/review/pr-414/_sources/README.md.txt

 Merlin Models makes it straightforward to define architectures that adapt to different input features.
 This adaptability is provided by building on a core feature of the NVTabular library.
 When you use NVTabular for feature engineering, NVTabular creates a schema that identifies the input features.
-You can see the `Schema` object in action by looking at the [Applying to your own dataset with Merlin Models and NVTabular](https://github.com/NVIDIA-Merlin/models/examples/02-Merlin-Models-and-NVTabular-applying-to-your-own-dataset.html) example notebook.
+You can see the `Schema` object in action by looking at the [From ETL to Training RecSys models - NVTabular and Merlin Models integrated example](https://nvidia-merlin.github.io/models/main/examples/02-Merlin-Models-and-NVTabular-integration.html) example notebook.

 You can easily build popular RecSys architectures like [DLRM](http://arxiv.org/abs/1906.00091), as shown in the following code sample.
 After you define the model, you can train and evaluate it with a typical Keras model.